Union between Sweden and Norway: Prelude to dissolution

 The liberals won a great majority in the elections of 1891 on a program of universal suffrage for all men and a separate Norwegian foreign service.
 As a first step, the new Steen government proposed separate consular services, and negotiations with Sweden were initiated.
 But royal opposition caused a series of cabinet crises until a coalition government was formed in 1895 with Francis Hagerup as prime minister.
 That year, the third joint Union committee was appointed, with seven members from each country, but it never agreed on crucial issues and was promptly disbanded in 1898.
 Faced with saber-rattling from militarily superior Sweden, Norway had to withdraw the demands for separate consuls in 1895.
 That miserable retreat convinced the government that the armed forces had been neglected too long, and rapid rearmament was initiated.
 Four battleships were ordered from the United Kingdom, and border fortifications were constructed.

 In the midst of negotiations and discussions that were in vain, in 1895 the Swedish government gave notice to Norway that the current commercial treaty of 1874, which had provided for a promising common market, would lapse in July 1897.
 When Sweden reverted to protectionism, Norway also raised customs duties, and the result was a considerable diminution of trade across the border.
 Count Lewenhaupt, the Swedish minister of foreign affairs, who was considered to be too friendly towards the Norwegians, resigned and was replaced by Count Ludvig Douglas, who represented the opinion of the majority in the First Chamber.
 However, when the Storting in 1898 for the third time passed a bill for a "pure" flag without the Union badge, it became law without royal sanction.

 The new elections to the Riksdag of 1900 showed clearly that the Swedish people were not inclined to follow the ultraconservative "patriotic" party, which resulted in the resignation of the two leaders of that party, Professor Oscar Alin and Court Marshal (Hofmarschall) Patric Reuterswärd as members of the First Chamber.
-On the other hand, ex-Professor E. Carlson, of the Gothenburg University, succeeded in forming a party of Liberals and Radicals to the number of about 90 members, who asides from being in favor of the extension of the franchise, advocated full equality of Norway with Sweden in the management of foreign affairs.
+On the other hand, ex-Professor E. Carlson, of the University of Gothenburg, succeeded in forming a party of Liberals and Radicals to the number of about 90 members, who asides from being in favor of the extension of the franchise, advocated full equality of Norway with Sweden in the management of foreign affairs.
 The Norwegian elections of the same year with extended franchise gave the Liberals (Venstre) a great majority for their program of a separate foreign service and separate consuls.
 Steen stayed on as prime minister, but was succeeded by Otto Blehr in 1902.